kpan53/Flix/README.md

 - [x] (2pts) User can tap a poster in the collection view to see a detail screen of that movie.
 - [ ] (2pts) In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer.

-### App Walkthrough GIF
-`TODO://` Add the URL to your animated app walkthough `gif` in the image tag below, `YOUR_GIF_URL_HERE`.
-Make sure the gif actually renders and animates when viewing this README. (🚫 Remove this paragraph after after adding gif)

 <img src="https://media.giphy.com/media/v8E9ivBqhmVKiMPdH8/giphy.gif" width=250><br>

 ### Notes